-The inaugural Aboriginal and Torres Strait Islander HIV Awareness Week – “ATSIHAW” – was held in November 2014 to get a conversation going in our community about HIV prevention and the importance of regular testing for HIV.
+Each year in the first week of December, to coincide with World AIDS Day, we host Aboriginal & Torres Strait Islander HIV Awareness Week – “ATSIHAW”.
+The inaugural ATSIHAW was held in November 2014 to get a conversation going in our community about HIV prevention and the importance of regular testing for HIV.